jeffshomelab/vminstall/docs/user_input.md

 ### Parameters

->-str	-	pointer to an element of a char array
+>-str -	A pointer to an array of characters where the read string will be stored.
+This array should be large enough to hold the string, including the terminating null character.
 >-count	-	maximum number of characters to write (typically the length of str)
 >-stream -	file stream to read the data from

 ### Return
 >- str on success, null pointer on failure.